dragosvasile11/proman/README.md

 ## A bit of context

 This application was built as part of my CodeCool journey. \
-I've worked on this app for about 8 days with the help of my team-mate Dragos Vasile. \
+I've worked on this app 2 sprints (each sprint has 4 days) with the help of my team-mate Vlad Puschiulescu. \
 When we started working on this project we had about 6 months of programming experience and about 3 months of web development. \
-We had a lot of fun working on this project and we learned a lot about web development.

 ## General requirements
 #### Under every requirement there is a command line for installation(windows only)